Nestpebble/femtofox/Femtofox_hardware/Ordering_Femtofox_PCBs.md

 ### Ordering the PCBs

  1. Select the [release files](tbc) that suit your requirements.
- 2. Upload the Gerber file (which is contained m to
+ 2. Upload the Gerber file (which is bundled as a .zip file and does not require extraction) to the quote engine of the site.
+ 3. Select additional options, such as surface finish, and removal of any order number information.
+The specific
+ 4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTY3MjI4MzZdfQ==
+eyJoaXN0b3J5IjpbLTI4MDY5MjAxNV19
 -->